jordidj/jordidj.github.io/_teaching/2025-calculus2.md

 location: "Leuven, Belgium"
 ---

-Lectures for Calculus II (B-KUL-G0Y40A) in 2025.
+Lectures of Calculus II (B-KUL-G0Y40A) in 2025.